 New fighting broke out this week between Jordanian troops and Palestinian guerrillas near the North Jordan town of Ramtha.

-New fighting broke out this week between Jordanian troops and Palestinian guerrillas near the North Jordan town of Ramtha.
+Background: New fighting broke out this week between Jordanian troops and Palestinian guerrillas near the North Jordan town of Ramtha.
 The Arab peace mission met in Amman yesterday (20 October) and called for an immediate ceasefire.